New Haven Climate Movement Climate Action Planning

 Events, food, space, rental.

-Does the group have a (long-term) fundraising plan?:
+Does the group have a (long-term) fundraising plan to bring in diverse sources of funding?: